-UPSC Admit Card 2024 - Download UPSC Hall Ticket for IAS (Out), CDS, NDA, IES
+UPSC Admit Card 2026 - Download UPSC Hall Ticket for IAS, CDS, NDA, IES

-UPSC Admit Card 2024 - Download UPSC Hall Ticket for IAS (Out), CDS, NDA, IES
+UPSC Admit Card 2026 - Download UPSC Hall Ticket for IAS, CDS, NDA, IES

 Upcoming Event

-Union Public Service Commission issued the UPSC IAS admit card 2024 to all the eligible candidates on June 7, 2024 on their official website, upsc.gov.in/upsconline.nic.in.
-The UPSC 2024 IAS admit card was an entry pass to write the examination.
-It was mandatory for all the candidates appearing in the exam to carry their admit card.
-The UPSC IAS exam (prelims) was conducted on June 16, 2024.
-UPSC IAS 2024 result is expected to be declared in the last week of June 2024 (tentative date).
+Union Public Service Commission will issue the UPSC IAS admit card 2026 to all the eligible candidates on their official website, upsc.gov.in/upsconline.nic.in.
+The UPSC 2026 IAS admit card is an entry pass to write the examination.
+It is mandatory for all the candidates appearing in the exam.
+The UPSC IAS exam (prelims) will be conducted on May 24, 2026.

-The UPSC prelims admit card 2024 has released on June 7, 2024 on the official website.
-The UPSC IAS 2024 admit card download can be done until the day of the exam.
-Candidates are recommended to take a print out of the UPSC prelims admit card 2024 before appearing for the examination.
+The UPSC prelims admit card 2026 will be released on the official website.
+The UPSC IAS 2026 admit card download can be done until the day of the exam.
+Candidates are recommended to take a print out of the UPSC prelims admit card 2026 before appearing for the examination.

 Also read